adobe/helix-home/hackathons/6-sxb.md

 ![Helix - Save the date VI](./Helix%20Save%20the%20Date%206.jpeg)

-The sixth Project Helix Hackathon will happen in Strasbourg, France during the week of Aug 26th.
-If you feel like attending, please sign up [here](#Attendees).
+The sixth Project Helix Hackathon will happen in Strasbourg, France end of August.
+If you feel like attending, please sign up [here](#Attendees) and vote for a week: https://doodle.com/poll/kffbvwc5r7cu6kct

 ### Location